"So much more, than you were looking for !!! "

 Pre-departure briefing at 7 pm presented by your tour guide the night before of your tour in our office or your Hotel.

-Price for 2014 from May 1 maintaining price of Adults $740 Student US$680 (with ISIC scanned at time of booking) but we recommend upgrading to one of the hotel options in the section marked Recommendations: if you would prefer something a little nicer than the hostal included in this package.
+If you would like a 2-3 stars hotel...we recommend up-grading to one of the hotel options in the section marked Recommendations: if you would prefer something a little nicer than the hostal included in this package.

-We recommend upgrading to one of the hotel options in the section marked Recommendations: if you would prefer something a little nicer than the hostal in Aguas Calientes included in this package.
+We recommend up-grading to one of the hotel options for your last night in Aguas Calientes town after the hike in the section marked Recommendations: if you would prefer something a little nicer than the hostal in Aguas Calientes included in this package.

 (4 people group booking 6 months in advance with one deposit.
 FREE Sacred Valley tour and Free upgrade Deluxe room at Marqueses Hotel in Cusco paying a stardard rate.
 Must be requested at time of booking.